Isha-Mahajan12/portfolio/README.md

 ## Work Experience

 ### Marketing Data Analyst @ Sciera,Inc (January 2023- Present)
-- Collaborated with strategic account owners on 20+ projects, performing data analysis, enhancing data-driven insights for stakeholders by 15%
+- Collaborated with strategic account owners on 20+ projects, performing statistical data analysis, **enhancing data-driven insights for stakeholders by 15%**
-- Leveraged external and internal data sources to generate reports on market growth and expansion, enabling internet and retail companies to increase their market share by ~10% in FY24-25
+- Leveraged external and internal data sources to generate reports on market growth and expansion, **enabling internet and retail companies to increase their market share by ~10%** in FY24-25
-- Partnered with data science and strategy teams to analyze multi-touch attribution and channel performance, translating findings into actionable insights for campaign optimization
+- Partnered with data science and strategy teams to analyze multi-touch attribution and channel performance, **translating findings into actionable insights for campaign optimization**
-- Identified data quality issues and introduced validation layers, improving downstream reporting accuracy and stakeholder trust by 10%
+- Identified data quality issues and introduced validation layers, **improving downstream reporting accuracy and stakeholder trust by 10%**
-- Partnered with stakeholders from retail and internet companies to build Marketing Mix Models (MMM), allocating over 2M$ of marketing budgets across various media channels and markets
+- Partnered with stakeholders from retail and internet companies to build Marketing Mix Models (MMM), **allocating over 2M$ of marketing budgets across various media channels and markets**
-- Created ad-hoc analysis and data visualizations, enhancing the robustness of reports like Quarterly Business Reviews (QBRs), monthly and annual deliverables about current and forecasted market trends
+- Created ad-hoc analysis and data visualizations, enhancing the robustness of reports like Quarterly Business Reviews (QBRs), monthly and **annual deliverables about current and forecasted market trends**
-- Implemented ClickUp and GitHub to foster improved coordination and communication between international and US teams, streamlining productivity and reducing project completion time by half
+- Implemented ClickUp and GitHub to foster improved coordination and communication between international and US teams, **streamlining productivity and reducing project completion time by half**
-- Directed 2+ summer internships on projects in spatial visualizations, Large Language Models (LLMs) and Machine Learning, enhancing internal process efficiencies and technology adoption by 15%
+- Directed 2+ summer internships on projects in spatial visualizations, Large Language Models (LLMs) and Machine Learning, **enhancing internal process efficiencies and technology adoption by 15%**

 ### UX Research Intern @ Glassdoor (June 2022- September 2022)
 - Improved user behavior by analyzing and reporting metrics like Net Promoter Score (NPS) and System Usability Scale (SUS), leading to a 10% increase in customer retention